yousofkortam/xjudge-web/README.md

 ![home_page](https://github.com/yousofkortam/xjudge-web/assets/115800563/e47f73c2-22e4-4244-bd86-8e6db3b83e7e)

-XJudge is a competitive programming platform built with Angular.
-It allows users to create groups, contests, and problems, and to submit solutions for these problems.
+XJudge is an online platform designed for competitive programming enthusiasts and professionals.
+It provides a unified interface to participate in programming contests, practice problems, and track performance across various online judges.
+XJudge aggregates problems from multiple sources and allows users to submit solutions and receive real-time feedback.

 ## Table of Contents